wp-plugins/easy-media-gallery/trunk/readme.txt

 * Fixed: Theme's that set image heights affected the media image dimensions.
 * Many other code clean and optimization
 * Add Dasboard Share Button

+= 1.0.0 =
+* This is the launch version.
+No changes yet.

 == Upgrade Notice ==